Christian nursery worker’s anti-gay views not ground for fair dismissal

 The Equality Act provides for a number of protected characteristics, namely: disability; religion or belief; sex; race; age; sexual orientation; gender re-assignment; marriage/civil partnership; and pregnancy/maternity.
 It would be a mistake for any employer to rest on any assumption that one protected characteristic could take precedence over another and employers should remain alert to the potential for competing characteristics and difficulties this can pose.

-For more information on this case or to discuss how the issues here might affect your workplace, contact our Employment Law team.
+For more information on the issues in this case here might affect your workplace or advice on unfair and fair dismissal, contact our Employment Law team.

 Posted on Jun 16th, 2015 by Lyons Davidson